nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. **Improve duplicate detection to meet real-world use cases**: The current version only considers students with **both** the same name and the same phone number as duplicates.
 We take the 2 fields as the main criteria for differentiating students, since different students may have the exact same name.
 However, the email address could also serve as a unique identifier for students. <br>
    In the future version, we plan to include email address as another criterion for detecting duplicates.
 To be specific,
-   * two students with the same name and the same phone number are duplicates;
+   * Two students with the same name and the same phone number are duplicates;
-   * two students with the same name and the same email address are duplicates;
+   * Two students with the same name and the same email address are duplicates;
-   * two students with different names, but the same phone number or the same email address, are acceptable. <br>
+   * Two students with different names, but the same phone number or the same email address, are acceptable. <br>

     The following code snippet shows how 2 students are differentiated.
 Specifically, this will be the updated `isSameStudent` method of the `Student` class.
     ```java